Tech Camp-Logo-big

 What students learn

-•Web exploitation – exploring the inner workings of internet & the many ways in which websites can be hacked
+• Web exploitation – exploring the inner workings of internet & many ways in which websites can be hacked

 What students create